holyokecodes/DroneBlocks-Tello-Camera-With-Python-OpenCV/README.md

 Open the app at [http://127.0.0.1:5000](http://127.0.0.1:5000)

 ## Support
-If you need help installing dependencies please consider [purchasing our course](https://learn.droneblocks.io/p/opencv-python-and-droneblocks-for-tello-camera-control) to support this project.
+If you need help installing dependencies consider [purchasing the DroneBlocks course](https://learn.droneblocks.io/p/opencv-python-and-droneblocks-for-tello-camera-control) to support this project.
 You can also feel free to [open an issue](https://github.com/dbaldwin/DroneBlocks-Tello-Camera-With-Python-OpenCV/issues) and join our [Facebook group](https://www.facebook.com/groups/droneblocks/).